RickStrahl/Westwind.AspNetCore/readme.md

 API formatter that allows for receiving raw non-json content to `string` and `byte[]` parameters, which otherwise isn't supported by MVC's API implementation.
 [More info in blog post](https://weblog.west-wind.com/posts/2017/Sep/14/Accepting-Raw-Request-Body-Content-in-ASPNET-Core-API-Controllers).

 * **User Token Manager**
 A database driven token manager that can create, store, validate and manage the life time of short lived generated tokens.
-Useful for creating tokens that are assigned after an initial authentication and then used for API access.
+Useful for creating tokens that are assigned after an initial authentication and then used for API access and can be easily validated.

+* **JWT Helper**
+Helper class that makes it easier to create and retrieve JWT tokens.

 #### General ASP.NET Core